|

 with those of Bures.
 The Sudbury company of the Babergh battalion were

-inspected separately, they performed maneuvers and the platoon executed
+inspected seperately, they performed manoeuvres and the platoon executed

 them to entire satisfaction of the Inspecting Field Officer who said they